humaniverse/peralta/design-notes.md

 twice on the trot?
 Does it execute twice with a unieque timestamp (by second) or does it tell you that you have already run the function (the fromer!).

-3. The list of urls should be easily editable / human friendly.
-No command line interfaces or terminal editors necessary. .csv file? .rds file + dplyr?
-The list of suspects (URL's) should be kept separate from the evidence dataframe.

 ## Implementation
 Create a new R project/dir (all files are stored relative to this project, not relative to root/home directories).
 This means the website tracking can